 5 reasons to visit Venice in winter

-I was at university the first time I visited Venice in winter.
+I was still at university the first time I visited Venice in winter.
 The setting was everything I’d imagined it to be, and I was immediately captivated by the mysterious city on water.

 Venice is a destination that appeals to every type of traveler.
-It’s a place where couples can get lost in the side streets, and in each other.
+It’s a place where couples can get lost in the side streets, and also in each other.
 Venice is also the meeting point for students studying the inspiring art history and architecture that’s around every turn.

-While summer brings the heat, and with it the excitement of possibility, winter brings the calm.
+While summer brings the heat, and with it the excitement of possibility, winter in Venice brings the calm.
 And as much as I prefer warmer weather, I’m more drawn to tranquil surroundings, especially when I travel.
 When winter arrives in Venice, the city becomes even more alluring, with an uninterrupted angle to photograph around every corner.

 Visiting Venice in winter